-- 8.1.
-Whole vehicle test chamber - 8.1.1.
-The whole vehicle test chamber shall be large enough to accommodate the complete test vehicle and include a heating, cooling, humidity, ventilation, and filter system for the air and solar lights if necessary. - 8.1.2.
-The whole vehicle test chamber shall be capable of maintaining a temperature between 23.0 to 25.0 °C.

-- 8.1.3.
-Relative Humidity (RH) during the ambient mode in the whole vehicle test chamber should be 50 percent RH $\pm$ 10 percent RH. - 8.1.4.
-Relative humidity during the ambient, parking, and driving modes in the whole vehicle test chamber shall be documented. - 8.1.5.
-The maximum background concentration for each test substance shall not exceed 20 $\mu$ g/m for each single component or a maximum of 10 percent of the respective target or limit value, whichever is less.
-If this is not met, the source of the contamination shall be identified and removed or covered to exclude it from the test result. - 8.1.6.
-The air exchange rate of the whole vehicle test chamber should be a minimum of twice per hour. - 8.2.
-Heating radiator - 8.2.1.
-Infrared radiator, halogen radiator or other radiators to simulate sunlight.
+- 8.1 Whole vehicle test chamber - 8.2.1 The whole vehicle test chamber shall be large enough to accommodate the complete test vehicle. - 8.2.2 The whole vehicle test chamber shall be capable of maintaining a temperature of $25 \, ^{\circ}\text{C} \pm 2 \, ^{\circ}\text{C}$.
+A heating and ventilation system (including the adjustment of the humidity) and, if necessary, a cooling system is necessary. - 8.2.3 Relative humidity (RH) during the ambient mode in the whole vehicle test chamber shall be $50 \% RH \pm 10 \% RH$. - 8.2.4 Relative humidity RH during the parking and driving mode in the whole vehicle test chamber shall be documented. - 8.2.5 The maximum background concentration for each test substance shall not exceed 5 $\mu g/m^3$ for each single component or a maximum of 10 % of the respective measured target value, whichever is greater.
+If this is not met, the source of the contamination shall be identified and removed or covered to exclude it from the test result. - 8.2.6 The air exchange rate of the whole vehicle test chamber should be a minimum of twice per hour. - 8.3 Heating radiator. - 8.3.1 Infrared radiator, halogen radiator or other radiators to simulate sunlight.
 Wavelengths <300 nm shall be filtered out.
-The heating radiators used shall be powered to create a radiation density at the reference measurement point in the middle of the roof surface of the test vehicle of 400 W/m $\pm$ 50 W/m equal to 350 W/m to 450 W/m. - 8.2.2.
-The heating area shall cover at least the area of the test vehicle cabin and an additional 0.5 m more on each side of the lower part of the glazing footprint, see Annex I. Position the heating radiators on the roof with a shining angle of 90° to the heating area.
+The heating radiators used shall be powered to create a radiation density at the reference measurement point in the middle of the roof surface of the test vehicle of 350 W/m2 to 450 W/m2 (400 W/m2 ± 50 W/m2). - 8.3.2 The heating area shall cover at least the area of the test vehicle cabin and an additional 0,5 m more to each side of the lower part of the glazing footprint, see Annex 1.
+Position the heating radiators on the roof with a shining angle of 90° to the heating area.
 The shining angle can be slightly modified to correct to achieve uniformity of the solar load.
 There shall be no heating radiators shining from the side.
-The heating area shall be calibrated in squares of $25 \text{ cm} \times 25 \text{ cm}$ with a radiation density of 400 W/m ± 50 W/m.
+The heating area shall be calibrated in squares of 25 cm \times 25 cm with a radiation density of 400 W/m2 \pm 50 W/m2.
 The required radiation density shall be available directly after the lamps are switched on.
 This should be within a few minutes.
-The irradiation shall be measured in accordance with ISO 9060. - 8.2.3.
-Take care not to have too short a distance between radiator and surface in order to avoid hot spots. - 8.3.
-Sampling trains - 8.3.1.
-Requirements for VOCs and carbonyl compounds sampling and measurement of the air in the cabin of the test vehicle and in the whole vehicle test chamber. - 8.3.2.
-Sampling from inside the test vehicle shall have four sampling trains or a single sample inlet but split into four parallel sampling trains.
+The irradiation shall be measured in accordance with ISO 9060. - 8.3.3 Take care not to have too short a distance between radiator and surface in order to avoid hot spots. - 8.4 Sampling trains. - 8.4.1 Sampling from inside the test vehicle shall have four sampling trains or a single sample inlet but split into four parallel sampling trains.
 Two for the VOC measurements in parallel and two for the carbonyl compound measurements in parallel in the test vehicle.
-The second method sample is an analytical backup only.
 One sampling line with a manifold for the division of the sampling flow outside the test vehicle is allowed.
-The sample train consists of the sampling line, heated if necessary, the sorbent tube and the DNPH cartridge for carbonyl compounds, the gas meters and the pumps. - 8.3.3.
-Sampling in the whole vehicle test chamber.
+The sample train consists of the sampling line, heated if necessary, the sorbent tube and the DNPH cartridge for carbonyl compounds, the gas meters and the pumps. - 8.4.2 Sampling in the whole vehicle test chamber.
 Four sampling trains are used to determine the background concentration of VOCs and carbonyl compounds in the whole vehicle test chamber.
-The sampling trains are identical to those of paragraph 8.3.2., apart from the sampling line, which is much shorter and not heated.
+The sampling trains are identical to those of 8.4.1, apart from the sampling line, which is much shorter and not heated.